Community Spotlight: Asian American and Pacific Islander heritages

 - Celebrities Trivia: Do you know these famous figures?

 How Molly sees strength in representation

 Molly grew up in Virginia as an Asian American with a South Korean mother and a Caucasian American father.
 With one foot in each world, she naturally drew influence from both backgrounds but felt a missed opportunity to connect more fully with the Korean side of her family due to language barriers.

 She always wanted to be a singer—it was her first career.
 Even today, she is taking COVID-19 as an opportunity to teach herself the piano and write/record new music, but she has always felt at a disadvantage as an Asian American in the music industry.

 At the time, there were no mainstream Asian R&B or pop singers to look up to and no role models to show her that her dream was possible.
 Thankfully, that has finally started to change.

 “I am proud of how Asians are gaining the recognition they deserve in fields like entertainment and music.”

 Though Molly has clearly shifted to corporate life, she remains passionate about representation in media and makes time to further explore her culture.

 Spending time with her family has always been a safe space for Molly.
 Being back in her childhood home in Virginia for quarantine has allowed her to reconnect with her heritage.
-Here’s a photo of her mother on the front porch of their Virginia home with their cat, Neville.

 She’s taken advantage of this time to cook some of her favorite Korean meals with her mom and binge Asian films like “The Farewell,” as shown for a Hearts & Science APAHM event, “Old Boy” and “Parasite.”
 She also recommends “Burning” on Netflix.
 For Molly, 2020 has been about being unapologetically herself in every way, both at home and at work.